mitchnegus/NE150-discussion/NE150-Disc_2018_Syllabus.md

 Cheating on exams and plagiarism are two common examples of dishonest, unethical behavior.
 Honesty and integrity are of great importance in all facets of life.
 They help to build a sense of self-confidence and are key to building trust within relationships, whether personal or professional.
 There is no tolerance for dishonesty in the academic world, for it undermines what we are dedicated to doing–furthering knowledge for the benefit of humanity.
 Your experience as a student at UC Berkeley is hopefully fueled by passion for learning and replete with fulfilling activities.
 I appreciate that being a student can be stressful.
 There may be times when there is temptation to engage in some kind of cheating in order to improve a grade or otherwise advance your career.
 This could be as blatant as having someone else sit for you in an exam, or submitting a written assignment that has been copied from another source.
 It could also be as subtle as glancing at a fellow student’s exam when you are unsure of an answer to a question and are looking for some confirmation.
 One might do any of these things and potentially not get caught.
 However, if you cheat, no matter how much you may have learned in this class, you have failed to learn perhaps the most important lesson of all.

+*_adapted from syllabi from R. Slaybaugh, with permission_

 ## Resources